nlevine1/Trivia-Game/README.md

 # Trivia-Game

-The Project
 The 2018 FIFA World Cup is underway!
 With that, I decided to make a simple trivia game.
 The quiz is like any other quiz, except I am testing your knowledge of World Cup History.
   I tried the throw in some curve balls!
 Good luck!

 If you like soccer, hopefully you'll enjoy this quiz.
 You can check out the quiz by click on the below link!